 Sometimes teams have to bite the bullet (& not other players shoulders!)
-The U.S. had a tough group draw – Germany & Portugal & Ghana (who knocked us out in the last 2 tournaments (!!)
+The U.S. had a tough group draw: Germany, Portugal & Ghana (who knocked us out in the last 2 tournaments!!)
 It seemed impossible for the U.S. team to get out of group play (especially after watching Ghana’s fiery play against Germany – how the heck did the U.S. beat them that 1st game?)

 When we miss our goals & jumble our life grooves, do we give up?

-Reminds me of a favorite scene from the movie Chariots of Fire after Eric Liddell beats Abrahams in their first race.
+Reminds me of a favorite scene from the movie Chariots of Fire after Eric Liddell beats Harold Abrahams in their first race.
 A frustrated Harold tells Sybil, “if I can’t win, I won’t run.”
 But Sybil replies, “If you don’t run, you can’t win.”

 We’ve got to put ourselves out there if we want to reach our goals.
 We can’t sit on the sidelines of our lives and expect to achieve …anything.

 Sometimes we might want to just quit.
 Yesterday Costa Rica forward Joel Campbell looked so tired after playing a man down most of the match against Greece — then it went into overtime.
-He looked like I felt while doing the night-monitoring grooves for my Papa.
+He looked like what I felt doing the night-monitoring grooves for my Papa.
 So #@%#@ tired.
 But he stayed on the field until the end when Costa Rica eventually won on penalty kicks.

 Sometimes our best life grooves involve just ‘hanging in there.’
 Showing up each day, praying for the grace to meet each challenge as it arises.
 Being faithful (even if we’re so bone tired achieving anything seems impossible.)

 Getting help, also helps.
 Like, we need each other.
 Football is a team sport – it (almost always) takes good teamwork setting up a goal.
-There have been some amazing plays this World Cup, but the Swiss player Xherdan Shaqiri totally wowed me over with his 3 goals against Honduras.
+There have been some amazing plays this World Cup, but Swiss player Xherdan Shaqiri totally wowed me over with his 3 goals against Honduras.
 Immediately after scoring he pointedly gave credit to his teammates who set him up so beautifully.
 Teamwork at its best.